peteroupc/peteroupc.github.io/colorgen.md

 <a id=CIE_XYZ></a>
 ### CIE XYZ

-The [CIE 1931 standard colorimetric system](https://en.wikipedia.org/wiki/CIE_1931_color_space) (called the _XYZ color model_ in this document) describes a transformation of a distribution of light into a point in three-dimensional space, as further explained in "[Spectral Color Functions](#Spectral_Color_Functions)".
+The [CIE 1931 standard colorimetric system](https://en.wikipedia.org/wiki/CIE_1931_color_space) (called the _XYZ color model_ in this document) describes a transformation of a spectral curve into a point in three-dimensional space, as further explained in "[Spectral Color Functions](#Spectral_Color_Functions)".
 An XYZ color consists of three components, in the following order:

 - X is a component without special meaning.
 - Y indicates the [_luminance_](http://6degreesoffreedom.co/luminance-vs-illuminance/) of the color.<sup>[(12)](#Note12)</sup>